Mexico Bass Fishing

 Boats: Xpress American-made bass boats with 65 to 70 HP Yamaha outboard motors, front trollers, steering wheels, and live wells.
 The boats are great for fishing lakes with heavy brush and rocky shorelines.
 They are strong and durable enough to withstand the rough waves when winds come up from the Pacific.
 Two anglers per boat and guide.

-Equipment: Use of medium and heavy action baitcasting rods is the only equipment provided.
+Equipment: Medium and heavy-action baitcasting rods are the only equipment provided.
 You will need to bring reels, lines, lures, or flies.
 Fly anglers are welcome.
-A comprehensive packing list is included in our confirmation packet.
+A detailed list of what to bring is included in your confirmation packet.

 Fishing License: Your fishing license is included in the package.